 Other sections of Indiana Dunes feature hiking routes as well, with more than 50 miles of trail to explore in total.
 That should be enough to keep visitors busy for awhile.

 04 of 05

-The Waterfall Glen Forest Preserve, located in nearby DuPage county, features 11 miles of mapped and marked hiking trails, with many more miles of unmarked routes to explore as well.
+The Waterfall Glen Forest Preserve, located in nearby DuPage County, features 11 miles of mapped and marked hiking trails, with many more miles of unmarked routes to explore as well.
 Those trails pass through lush forests and open prairies with limestone outcroppings dotting the landscape.
-Rolling hills and ridges formed by glacial moment from the last ice age provide unique topography to hike as well.
+Rolling hills and ridges formed by glacial movement from the last ice age provide unique topography to hike as well.

 The park is home to 300 species of mammals, reptiles, amphibians, and other creatures, making it a popular place with those who enjoy spotting wildlife.
 There is even an onsite orienteering course for those who want to brush up on their navigation skills.Continue to 5 of 5 below.

 The trail system in the Kankakee River State Park offers plenty of options for hikers (not to mention bikers, trail runners, cross country skiers, and more).
 The trails stretch for miles along both sides of the Kankakee River and border a wildlife management area as they go.
 This gives hikers ample opportunity to spot deer, raccoon, wild turkeys, an a variety of other creatures along the trail.